ManiacUrgency42/writ1301.github.io/leonard.md

 ### 5.4 The machines that do the energy recovery

-Now that regen is clear, here are the parts that do it:
+Here are the parts that do it regen:

 ![Diagram of F1 hybrid powertrain](assets/Motor-Generator-Unit-Diagram.jpg)